rebecavalverde/help-docs/docs/en/edu/create-new-class.md

 ### What's next?

-Now that your class is full of students willing to learn music we will [give more details about all the different activities that you can create](/help/en/education/assignments-activities.html).
+Now that your class is full of students willing to learn music, we will [give more details about all the different activities that you can create](/help/en/education/assignments-activities.html).